SirusCodes/blog/content/posts/tech/serverside-dart-2/index.md

 dart_frog is one of my favorite frameworks in terms of API design as it supports file-based routing.
 So you can make files and directories instead of writing routes manually.
 It would be great if we could avoid writing if/else statements to check the kind of requests.

+Under the hood it generates `shelf` code so you can use _almost_ all the packages made for shelf.

-Now it also supports multipart form requests which lacked in the previous blog.
+Now it also supports multipart form requests which lacking when I was writing the previous blog.

 ### minerva (Dart)